Parity Quantum Optimization: Benchmarks: Benchmarks

 \section{Benchmarks}

 In this section, we present benchmarks of the parity architecture against established methods to solve optimization problems on quantum computers.
 We benchmark the gate resources required for QAOA in the parity embedding as well as for directly embedding the problem Hamiltonian in the standard gate model with the same hardware requirements.
 For both architectures, a square lattice with connectivity between nearest neighbors is assumed in order to ensure a fair comparison.
 The number of CNOT gates (or 4-body couplers) is considered as the figure of merit.
+It is an indicator for the susceptibility to quantum noise, due to the fact that multi-qubit gates are more error-prone than single-qubit gates.
+The effects of real-world noise on the performance of QAOA are for example discussed in Refs.~\cite{Cheng2021, Marshall2020} or within the scope of the investigations in Ref.~\cite{Harrigan2021}, while the impact of quantum noise on QAOA in the parity architecture in particular is addressed in Refs.~\cite{rydbergpaper, hybridpaper}.